aws-observability/terraform-aws-observability-accelerator/docs/eks/tracing.md

 <img width="1721" alt="Screenshot 2023-07-20 at 21 42 30" src="https://github.com/aws-observability/terraform-aws-observability-accelerator/assets/10175027/bd992a77-05fb-47d2-8ed4-af05d96e951d">

-You can add the service map to a dashbaord, for example a service focused dashbaord.
+You can add the service map to a dashboard, for example a service focused dashboard.
 You can click on any of the traces to view a node map and the traces details.

 There is a button that can take you the CloudWatch console to view the same